Best VPNs for torrenting safely in 2021

 Best torrenting VPNs - our detailed list

 All VPNs claim to hide your identity, but not all will work with P2P networks.
 This makes finding a good VPN for torrenting a head-scratcher.
-Then, there’s the balancing of speeds, safety, and server selection – only all of them combined will get you a good level of user experience and security.
+Then, there's the balancing of speeds, safety, and server selection – only all of them combined will get you a good level of user experience and online privacy.

 1. NordVPN – best VPN for safe torrent downloads